-Companies like Landmark Cash are helping consumers find more responsible lenders while they search for online payday loans.
+Lending companies are helping consumers find more responsible lenders while they search for online payday loans.
 You will notice that Landmark Cash clearly states they provide a matching service and offers full disclosure of the process.
 There are many matching services that try to trick consumers into thinking they are direct lenders which is were the problem lies.
 Further FTC intervention will be needed to weed out the “bad apples”.

 A personal loan is when an individual borrows an amount of capital for personal use from a financial institution.
 The borrower is able to use the cash for anything they want, such as new car, perhaps some home improvements consolidating bills or a vacation.

 People who take out a personal loan is required to make monthly payments to the borrower, repaying the principal plus the interest accrued on the loan.
 Personal loans provide borrowers the flexibility of being able to make purchases while not accumulating the funds first.
 Many financial lenders are able to offer several types of personal loans, with the main difference being the interest rate as to whether it is fixed or floating.